-Fig. 3.
-Plot of the residualised daily median pollutants' concentration levels, May-December 2022.
 Notes: The residualised daily median pollutants' concentration levels are in log.
 Source: Authors' own elaboration.

-policy has reduced pollutant concentration levels, it appears that this measure has been unable to induce the aforementioned modal shift.20 Although the absence of granular data does not allow us to credibly test for the impact of this policy directly on road traffic, we run a simple regression of monthly ridership figures at the national level (i.e., the ones used to plot Fig. 1) for the different railway services affected by the PTD policy against the treatment variable and both month and year fixed effects to assess the average difference in ridership values before and after the implementation of the policy.

-Consistent with the evidence provided by MITMA (2023), Table 5 shows a statistically nonsignificant increase in public transportation use for short-distance railway services (either for the cities of Madrid and Barcelona when considered individually), while it shows a 29.1% increase for medium-distance railway services operated by conventional trains.21 This confirms that the PTD policy may have concentrated its impact on medium-distance railway services only, which represent a very limited share of trips compared to the bulk of mobility that occurs within metropolitan areas.
+- impact of this policy directly on road traffic, we run a simple regression of monthly ridership figures at the national level (i.e., the ones used to plot Figure 1) for the different railway services affected by the PTD policy against the treatment variable and both month and year fixed effects to assess the average difference in ridership values before and after the implementation of the policy. - Consistent with the evidence provided by MITMA (2023), Table 5 shows a statistically nonsignificant increase in public transportation use for short-distance railway services (either for the cities of Madrid and Barcelona when considered individually), while it shows a 29.1% increase for medium-distance railway services operated by conventional trains.
+This confirms that the PTD policy may have concentrated its impact on medium-distance railway services only, which represent a very limited share of trips compared to the bulk of mobility that occurs within metropolitan areas.
 Hence, the policy may have made a slim contribution to improving the air quality.